GauthierD-/node-test/README.md

 node-stresstest
 ===============

-My first npm package for stressing node server with cluster-master
+My first npm package for stressing node old server for my internship with cluster-master

-IN PROGRESS